 - Having them send you a photo of every meal they eat

-- Having them complete a new food diary to compare the “before” with the “after”
+- Have them complete a new food diary to compare the “before” with the “after.”

 - Adjusting their nutritional goals

 As well as increasing motivation, one of the aims of any ongoing support is to increase accountability.

 Suppose the client knows you are looking over their shoulder, metaphorically speaking, whenever they eat or think about food.
 In that case, they are more likely to implement your recommendations.

 In time, these actions will become habitual, and you will successfully achieve your objective.

 It’s safe to say that no two nutrition coaching clients are the same.